Frequently Asked Questions

 The L.A.
 Term costs the same as APU tuition for the semester.
 Room and board for L.A.
 Term is roughly equivalent to one semester of on-campus housing and an on-campus meal plan at APU (about $3,200).

 Can students get financial aid for the term?

 Your present financial aid is applicable to L.A.
-Term, even if you are not an APU student.
+Term.
 Prospective students are encouraged to review the Tuition and Fees page.

 How many students participate each semester?

 The L.A.
-Term ranges from 12 to 18 students per semester.
+Term typically ranges from 12-18 students per semester.

 How are academic credit and grades handled?

 Participants earn 15 semester units of undergraduate academic credit distributed across four courses: Urban Culture (3 units), Urban Religious Movements (3 units), Community Transformation (6 units), and Urban Systems (3 units).
 Grades for APU participants will be submitted to the Office of the Undergraduate Registrar where they will be recorded on an official APU transcript.
 Azusa Pacific University uses the following grading scale: A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F, and W (withdraw).
 Before choosing to participate, non-APU students should understand their home school’s policy for awarding credit and matriculating grades from an external study program.